ConnorSA/gap_fit_exercise/README.txt

 in example_dir_hetsys are:
 gap_fit			: A symbolic link to the gap_fit program.
 This will need to be relinked to your build!
-This is inside ~/QUIP/build/linux_x86_64_gfortran/gap_fit
+This is inside ~/QUIP/build/linux_x86_64_gfortran/gap_fit     NOTE: if you used the pip installation route, you can instead call gap_fit without the "./" prefix - this is also applied to the quip program.
 jobqtest.sh  		: A job to run quip on the test atoms.
 Spits out predictions of a GAP potential for those configs. jobqtrain.sh  		: A job to run quip on the train atoms. spits out the predictions of the GAP. job.sh  		: This job runs the gap_fit program and contains all the hyperparameters used.